Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Conclusions

 In this study, we presented an analytical framework for the fractional-order conditional moments of the NLD-CEV process with regime-switching dynamics.
-By integrating a nonlinear drift component and accommodating elasticity in variance, our approach offers a versatile modeling tool for financial markets, especially in pricing derivatives like VIX options, where volatility and market shifts play critical roles.
-The hybrid system approach adopted here allows for exact closed-form solutions, which significantly enhances computational efficiency compared to traditional Monte Carlo simulations.
+By integrating a nonlinear drift component and accommodating elasticity in the variance, our approach offers a versatile modeling tool for financial markets, especially in pricing derivatives like VIX futures, where volatility and market shifts play critical roles.
+The hybrid system approach adopted here allows for exact closed-form solutions, which significantly enhances computational efficiency compared with traditional MC simulations.

 Our numerical results underscore the computational advantages of the closed-form formulas derived in this study.
-In particular, we observe substantial reductions in computational time, with accuracy that aligns closely with MC simulation outcomes.
+In particular, we observe substantial reductions in the computational time, with an accuracy that aligns closely with the MC simulation's outcomes.
 This computational efficiency is invaluable in practical applications where rapid pricing and risk assessment are essential.
-Furthermore, our results demonstrate that the NLD-CEV model captures nuanced dynamics by adjusting to changes in economic conditions through regime-switching, thereby providing more accurate reflections of market realities than many traditional models.
+Furthermore, our results demonstrate that the NLD-CEV process captures nuanced dynamics by adjusting to changes in the economic conditions through regime-switching, thereby providing more accurate reflections of market realities than many traditional models.

-The applications explored, specifically in VIX options and options pricing, highlight the practical utility of our model in financial engineering.
-The model\rq s adaptability to shifts in market sentiment and volatility makes it well-suited for environments characterized by sudden economic changes.
-By incorporating regime-switching elements, the NLD-CEV model not only enhances accuracy in volatility modeling but also addresses some limitations inherent in simpler processes by capturing nonlinear responses to market shocks.
+The applications explored here, specifically for VIX futures and options pricing, highlight the practical utility of our model in financial engineering.
+The model’s adaptability to shifts in market sentiment and volatility makes it well-suited for environments characterized by sudden economic changes.
+By incorporating regime-switching elements, the NLD-CEV process not only enhances accuracy in volatility modeling but also addresses some limitations inherent in simpler processes by capturing nonlinear responses to market shocks.
+More broadly, the proposed framework may be applicable beyond volatility markets, including interest rate modeling and credit risk or credit derivative pricing, where regime-switching dynamics are commonly used to capture structural changes, policy shifts, or distress events.

+While the present analysis focuses on a two-state Markov chain for analytical clarity, the proposed framework is not inherently restricted to this setting.
+In principle, the hybrid PDE system may be extended to an arbitrary finite number of regimes ($m>2$), resulting in a system of $m$ coupled equations that captures more complex market environments, albeit with increased analytical and computational complexity.
+Moreover, although an irreducible Markov chain is assumed to ensure well-defined regime dynamics, the methodology may be adapted to non-irreducible or partially absorbing chains under appropriate modeling considerations, which are particularly relevant in applications such as credit risk or distress modeling.